vacany/sac-flow/dev/brain_dump.md

 # Visibility
     - should be rigid transformation?
     - Go by yaw and pitch and keep instance until divided by huge depth

+- continue with exp?
+- new vis with dbscan? better interpretable
+  - can be also done with KNN (one instace = one KNN)
+- iterable parameters inside model?
+-
+# Valeo
+    - show normals estimate and intensity